Tan-group/rsRNASP/README.md

 # rsRNASP

-rsRNASP: A residue-separation-based statistical potential for RNA 3D structure evaluation
+rsRNASP: A distance-dependent statistical potential based on residue separation for RNA 3D structure evaluation

 # Compilation and usage under linux